D-Mobilelab/bluebus/README.md

     Bluebus.trigger('openMenu', 5);
     // it executes previous binding on same event, console will logs 'value is 5'

+### Multiple bind

+    // bind an event
+    Bluebus.bind('color', function(number){
+        console.log('yellow is ' + number);
+    });

-    // bind an other function on same event Bluebus.bind('openMenu', function(number){
+    // bind same event
+    Bluebus.bind('color', function(number){
+        console.log('red is ' + number);
+    });

+    // trigger an event
+    Bluebus.trigger('color', 10);
+    // it executes previous binding functions
+    // console will logs 'yellow is 10' and 'red is 10'

+### Before trigger, after bind

+    // trigger an event before binding
+    Bluebus.trigger('closeMenu', 15);

+    // bind triggered event
+    Bluebus.bind('closeMenu', function(number){
         console.log('new value is ' + number);
     });
     // it is immediately executed because this event has already been triggered
-    // the arguments are those used in the last trigger, so console will logs 'new value is 5'
+    // console will logs 'new value is 15'

+### Multiple trigger

-    //Bind an event
+    // bind an event
     Bluebus.bind('multipleEvent', function(number){
         console.log('multipleEvent is ' + number);
     });

-    //Trigger a multipleEvent 3 times
-    Bluebus.trigger('multipleEvent', 1, true);
+    // trigger an event 2 times, leaving stack Bluebus.trigger('multipleEvent', 1, true);
     Bluebus.trigger('multipleEvent', 2, true);
-    Bluebus.trigger('multipleEvent', 3, true);
-    // Passing true as last parameters means mantain the stack of functions of the associated event
+    // Passing true as last parameter, the stack of binding functions is mantained
+    // console will logs 'multipleEvent is 1' and 'multipleEvent is 2'

+    Bluebus.trigger('multipleEvent', 3);
+    // If you don't pass true as last parameter, the stack of binding functions is cleaned
+    // console will logs 'multipleEvent is 3'

-    Bluebus.trigger('multipleEvent', 4); //This will not work
+    Bluebus.trigger('multipleEvent', 4);
-    // You can not fire a multiple event without the true parameter if you have previously fired with true
+    // nothing is happening, the stack of binding functions is already cleaned

+### isTriggered

     // check if an event has been triggered, returns true or false Bluebus.isTriggered('openMenu');

+### clean and cleanAll

     // clean a previous events and relative bindings Bluebus.clean('openMenu');